-Liquidity events can be complicated, with business decisions taking many unexpected twists and turns.
-There are many uncertainties to keep in mind, including the possibility of a deal failing to close.
-There is no insurance against these types of risks, but you’ll need to be aware of them so that you can react and respond appropriately.
+Liquidity events can be complicated, with business decisions taking unexpected twists and turns, including the possibility of a deal failing to close.
+There is no insurance against these types of risks, but being aware of them may help you to react and respond more quickly and appropriately.

-Planners can help with analyzing and weighing different potential outcomes and proposing actions that can be taken to address both "best case" and "worst case" scenarios when the outcomes are still unknown.
+Your financial planner has worked with many clients in a similar position as yours and can help to identify those risk and help with analyzing and weighing different potential outcomes and proposing actions that can be taken to address both "best case" and "worst case" scenarios when the outcomes are still unknown.